A systematic characterisation of canopy density based on turbulent-structure penetration: Results and discussion

-In agreement with figures \ref{fig:den_eddy_zy_gs_all} and \ref{fig:den_eddy_zy_gs}, figure \ref{fig:den_vr_zy_gs} illustrates the dependence of the penetration depth on the spanwise gap between elements.
-As shown in figure \ref{fig:den_vr_zy_gs}$(a)$, the penetration depth remains similar for cases with fixed gap size, $y_p^+\approx30$, independently of variations in pitch.
-However, figure \ref{fig:den_vr_zy_gs}$(b)$ demonstrates that canopies behave as sparser with increasing spanwise gap $g_z^+$.
-As the spanwise gap widens from $g_z^+\approx15$ to $g_z^+\approx40$, the penetration depth increases from $y_p^+\approx5$ to $y_p^+\approx30$.
-The main contribution to the net eddy volume within the canopies is from Q4 structures, which typically have a larger width within the canopy compared to those from the other quadrants, as demonstrated in figures \ref{fig:den_eddy_zy_gs}$(d,h)$.
+In agreement with \zsc{figure \ref{fig:den_eddy_zy_gs_all},} figure \ref{fig:den_vr_zy_gs} portrays the dependence of the penetration depth on the spanwise gap between elements.
+As shown in figure \ref{fig:den_vr_zy_gs}(\aaa), the penetration depth remains similar for cases with fixed gap size, \zsc{$d_p^+\approx30$,} independently of variations in pitch.
+However, figure \ref{fig:den_vr_zy_gs}(\bbb) demonstrates that canopies behave as sparser with increasing spanwise gap $g_z^+$.
+As the spanwise gap widens from $g_z^+\approx15$ to $g_z^+\approx40$, the penetration depth increases from \zsc{$d_p^+\approx5$ to $d_p^+\approx30$.} The main contribution to the net eddy volume within the canopies is from \rgm{fourth-quadrant, sweep structures}, which typically have a larger width within the canopy compared to those from the other quadrants, as demonstrated in figures \ref{fig:den_eddy_zy_gs}(\ddd, \hhh) \rgm{in appendix \ref{app:quadrants}}.